-Ryan tries to spotlight tax reform amid drama
+Paul Ryan: 'I do' have confidence in Trump

 - Paul Ryan's news conference on Wednesday was supposed to focus on tax reform

-- But a lot of drama has happened with President Donald Trump in less than two weeks
+- But a lot of drama has happened with President Donald Trump in fewer than two weeks

-(CNN)House Speaker Paul Ryan will attempt to refocus the political conversation onto tax reform Wednesday when he holds a widely anticipated news conference at the Republican National Committee.
+(CNN)House Speaker Paul Ryan said Wednesday he still has confidence in President Donald Trump, following a tumultuous 48 hours when the President has been criticized -- including by those in his own party -- about whether he asked then-FBI Director James Comey to end an investigation into former national security adviser Michael Flynn.

+The Wisconsin Republican was asked on his way out of a news conference whether he still had confidence in Trump, and he responded, "I do."

+Ryan essentially echoed this message in a closed-door meeting of House Republicans earlier Wednesday morning.

+"We should take our oversight responsibilities seriously regardless of who is in power," Ryan said, according to a GOP source in the closed-door meeting.
+"That means before leaping to judgment we get all the facts.
+(The oversight and government reform committee) has requested documents.
+And we'll see where the facts lead."

-But given the bombshell news events since Ryan last went before the Washington press corps nearly two weeks ago, it's likely he'll get few — if any — questions about the major legislative effort he's trying to pursue.
+The news conference had been originally scheduled to discuss the Republican agenda on Capitol Hill.
+But given the bombshell news events since Ryan last went before the Washington press corps nearly two weeks ago, the questions did not focus on the major legislative effort he's trying to pursue.

-The House was in recess when President Donald Trump abruptly fired then-FBI Director James Comey last week.
+The House was in recess when Trump abruptly fired Comey last week.
 That was followed by a controversial meeting between Trump and high-profile Russian officials.
 The week ended with a volley of tweets from the President, including one threatening to release possible secret recordings of his conversations with Comey.

 Less than a week after Comey's firing, the explosive news cycle continued Monday night when the Washington Post first broke that Trump revealed highly classified information to the Russian foreign minister and ambassador during their meeting at the White House last week.